What is the PMF STEM

 Pilot beginning with the selection and announcement of Finalists

 for the PMF Class of 2017.
 However, STEM disciplines, now known as

 STEAM disciplines to include "Arts", will continue to be a central

 part of recruitment efforts and considered priority hires for some

 agencies.
 This enables Finalists having STEM-eligible degrees to

-obtain any PMF appointment (STEM or non-STEM).
+obtain any PMF appointment.